C1. Patterns and Relationships

 Objective

-The purpose of this learning context is to have students:
+The purpose of this learning situation is to have students:

-• construct a table of values to understand the meaning of the numbers they put in it;
+- construct a table of values to build an understanding of the numbers in the table;

-To be able to complete this learning context, students must:
+To be able to complete this learning situation, students need to:

 Materials